 – Meanwhile beat heavy cream until firm.

-– Take the cake and place it on a baking grid, remove parchment paper, turn it around and let it cool off.
+– Take the cake and place it on a baking rack,

-– Cut cake in half (horizontal) and spread a layer of the cream (the cream is in the middle).
+– Cut cake in half (horizontal) and spread a layer of the filling on the lower half (the cream is in the middle).

-– Keep it cool until you serve it.
+– Keep cake cool until you serve it.

 Note: The German recipe is using “paradise cream” from Dr Oetker instead of Pudding.